browserengineering/book/book/styles.md

                 self.whitespace()
             else:
                 break
-    return rules
+    # ...
 ```

-Make sure to test your parser, just like the HTML parser [two chapters
+Error handling is hard to get right, so make sure to test your parser,
+just like the HTML parser [two chapters back](html.md).
+Here are some
-back](html.md).
-Here are some errors you might run into:
+errors you might run into:

 - If the output is missing some rules or properties, it's probably a
   bug being hidden by error handling.
 Remove some `try` blocks and see
   if the error in question can be fixed.

 - If you're seeing extra rules or properties that are mangled versions
   of the correct ones, you probably forgot to update `i` somewhere.

 - If you're seeing an infinite loop, check whether the error-handling
   code always increases `i`.
 Each parsing function (except
   `whitespace`) should always increment `i`.